Localised Spin Rotations: A Size-Consistent Approach to Non-Orthogonal Configuration Interaction: Stretched ethene

 \subsection{Canonical UHF orbitals}

 With the lowest energy sb-UHF solution of ethene found by metadynamics (Figure \ref{fig: UHF Plots}), SR-NOCI was applied to the solutions at each C-C bond distance.
 Through SR-NOCI, the low energy Singlet and Triplet states are recovered (Figure \ref{fig: Ethene Dissociation}) at all C-C bond distances.
 At dissociation, the NOCI solution is shown to be size consistent.
 Using the STO-3G basis, both the Singlet and Triplet states' energies approach the limiting value of $-76.87033 E_{h}$, corresponding to the dissociated product, a pair of $M_{s} = \pm 1$ carbenes.
 This demonstrates the utility of SR-NOCI in modelling dissociation processes while maintaining the important properties of spin symmetry and size consistency.\\ The absolute energy found using the SR-NOCI method is shown to be an overestimate of the energies when compared to methods such as state-averaged CASSCF (sa-CASSCF) and CCSD (Figure \ref{fig: Benchmark}).
 We attribute the difference in absolute energies to the lack of dynamic correlation captured by our treatment.
 This claim is substantiated by observing the effects of changing the basis from STO-3G to 6-31G*.
-The inclusion of polarisation functions in the basis sets allow for the inclusion of more dynamic correlation effects, as can be observed by the increased absolute energy gap between CASSCF and CCSD curves (Figure \ref{fig: Benchmark}, Top Right).
-However, the relative energy difference between SR-NOCI and CASSCF curves remains relatively constant.\\ A drawback with the use of UHF solutions is that they may disappear at Coulson-Fischer points.
+The addition of polarisation functions in the basis sets allows for the inclusion of more dynamic correlation effects, as can be observed by the increased absolute energy gap between sa-CASSCF and CCSD curves (Figure \ref{fig: Benchmark}, Top Right), while the energy difference between SR-NOCI and sa-CASSCF curves remains relatively constant.\\ We have also plotted the relative energy curve for the various methods, where the relative energy for each method is defined as the difference between the absolute energy and that of two independent triplet methylene molecules at infinite separation.
+All methods used (sa-CASSCF, CCSD and SR-NOCI) display size consistency in this example (Figure \ref{fig: Benchmark}, Bottom).
+The size inconsistency in each method is tabulated (Table \ref{table: Size-inconsistency}), which highlights the relative size consistency of the SR-NOCI method.\\ A drawback with the use of UHF solutions is that they may disappear at Coulson-Fischer points.
 Without the corresponding UHF states as reference, discontinuities in the NOCI energies will arise.
 As such, the disappearance of UHF solutions along the dissociation process is concerning for our proposed method.
-It is possible to analytically continue the UHF solution into the complex plane via holomorphic SCF\supercite{HoloHF1, HoloHF2, HoloHF2}.
+It is possible to analytically continue the UHF solution into the complex plane via holomorphic SCF\cite{HoloHF1, HoloHF2, HoloHF2}.
 For example, the ground state UHF solution for ethene coalesces with the RHF solution below the C-C bond distance of $1.3 \si{\angstrom}$, but holomorphic SCF can be used to find the corresponding holomorphic-UHF solutions (Figure \ref{fig: UHF Plots}).
 While these holomorphic states can in principle be used for SR-NOCI, we do not have a code for it at present.
 Instead, we shall demonstrate that Absolutely Localised Molecular Orbitals (ALMO) can also be used to produce an alternate set of NOCI solutions that are also well-behaved at all C-C bond distances.\\